-In September 2018 The Uisneach Centre 1 opened with a capacity of 6 students.
-In September 2019 Uisneach 2 was added with capacity for an additional 6 students.
+In September 2018 The Uisneach Centre 1 opened with a capacity of 6 students,in September 2019 Uisneach 2 and now in Septmber 2021 Uisneach 3 with a capacity for a total of 18 students.
 This unit will cater for the needs of children with Autism who are of post primary school going age and will allow the students to participate in mainstream education while availing of valuable supports.

 Special Education Provision

 Moate Community School is committed to providing an education for its students in a caring and supportive environment.
 Our aim is that all students achieve their full potential.
 In order to achieve this goal some of our students may require supplementary teaching, additional resources, classroom support or the provision of specialised equipment.
 In all cases it is the intention to integrate students socially and academically.
 The effectiveness of this provision relies on: